 They are brief.
 A translation glossary becomes more challenging to navigate the larger it gets.
 An effective glossary focuses on those terms that are essential.

 They provide context.
 An effective glossary contains the term and its translation, as well as context to help the translator understand the right usage.

 They include a list of not-to-be-translated terms (NTBT).
 Product names are typically not translated.
 Making note of these terms helps translators identify them and keep them in the source language.

 Five Best Practices for Developing a Translation Glossary

 We interact with thousands of translation glossaries each year.
-These are best practices for developing a glossary that is especially effective.
+These are best practices for developing a glossary that are especially effective.

 - Many ask where to start when creating their translation glossaries.
-A logical starting place is the terms appearing in user-facing materials, specifically your product’s user manual and user documentation.
+A logical starting place are the terms appearing in user-facing materials, specifically your product’s user manual and user documentation.

 - Make sure regional experts review every translated term.
 Should differences arise among reviewers, the most clear, self-evident translation should be retained.